hackforla/civic-opportunity/README.md

 # How to contribute

-- To join the team {Reach out to our Product Manager, Ray Fambro at ray.fambro@gmail.com}.
+- To join the team, reach out to our Product Manager, [Ray Fambro](https://hackforla.slack.com/team/U015QPJS34M) on our slack.
 - The roles we are currently looking to fill are:
   - Product Owner
   - UI Designer
   - Business Analyst
   - Content Writer
+  - Data Scientist